How to Prioritize

 - If your student has a “Captioning” or “Audio Description” accommodation, prioritize the tasks for Multimedia.
 These steps will simplify the process for the captioning support team.
 Make sure to coordinate with the captioning team as far as possible in advance.

-Make sure you replace old content with the new versions so they will be available for all students going forward and reduce the need for individual accommodations in the future.
+- Make sure you replace old content with the new versions to reduce the need for individual accommodations in the future

 If you still need assistance prioritizing or understanding your tasks after you have reviewed the tutorials on this website, please email CSU IT Accessibility Support.
 For multimedia questions, please email TILT Caption and Audio Description Support.